stingram/DRL_Continuous_Control/Report.md

 ![Deep Deterministic Policy Gradient algorithm from "Continuous control with deep reinforcement learning"](images/ddpg_00.PNG)

-This algorithm is taken from the [ontinuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).
+This algorithm is taken from the [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).

 ### Code implementation